thurgoodj34xr/cupid-code-demo/Documentation/user_manual.md

 **Manager:** Sign in and use the [dashboard](#admin-dashboard) to see the overview of the business.
 Then navigate to the logs page in order to see live logs from the server.
 As you work through this demo, leave this page open to have the full admin experience.

-NOTE: Because this app uses session tokens that are saved in the browser, you must use a second browser such as a different chrome user in order to be logged in as 2 differnt users at the same time.
-Idealy for this demo, you would have 3 browsers open for each account type; dater, cupid, admin.
+NOTE: Because this app uses session tokens that are saved in the browser, you must use a second browser such as a different chrome user in order to be logged in as 2 different users at the same time.
+Ideally for this demo, you would have 3 browsers open for each account type; dater, cupid, admin.

 <img src="images/layout.png">